Connections - LART6060

 Module delivery information

-This module is not available to short term/exchange students.
+This module is not currently running in 2021 to 2022.

 Method of assessment

-d.
-Demonstrate the ability to critically evaluate primary and secondary literature across a disciplinary range spanning social sciences, natural sciences and humanities appropriate to the disciplines
+8.3 Critically evaluate primary and secondary literature across a disciplinary range spanning social sciences, natural sciences and humanities appropriate to the disciplines